 I absolutely keep the Sabbath, but we have a much higher and better Sabbath which is the Sabbath of the New Covenant.
 If you doubt this, please go read Matthew 5 and all of the other examples concerning Jesus and the Sabbath.
 Every single time, the law keeping Pharisees missed entirely the purposes of God.
 Those whose hearts have turned to God and away from self will see this.
 I hope that more come to see it.
 I have sadly had to reject many of these men and women per Titus 3:9-10 for striving and contending over matters of the law.

 Hebrews 4:8-11 "For if Jesus had given them rest, then would he not afterward have spoken of another day.
-There remaineth therefore a rest to the people of God.
+There remaineth, therefore, a rest to the people of God.
 For he that is entered into his rest, he also hath ceased from his own works, as God did from His.
-Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief."
+Let us labor, therefore, to enter into that rest, lest any man would fall after the same example of unbelief."

 That rest is here and available right now.
 Jesus came.
 He is risen and finished it.

 1 Tim.
 1:5-9 "Now the end of the commandment is charity out of a pure heart, and of a good conscience, and of faith unfeigned: From which some having swerved have turned aside unto vain jangling; Desiring to be teachers of the law; understanding neither what they say, nor whereof they affirm.
 But we know that the law is good if a man use it lawfully; Knowing this, that the law is not made for a righteous man, but for the lawless and disobedient, for the ungodly and for sinners, for unholy and profane"

 1 Tim.
 6:20 "O Timothy, keep that which is committed to thy trust, avoiding profane and vain babblings, and oppositions of science falsely so called: Which some professing have erred concerning the faith."